Dorset culture: Discovery

-In 1925, anthropologist Diamond Jenness received artifacts from Cape Dorset, now Kinngait.
+In 1925, Diamond Jenness, a New Zealand born Canadian anthropologist, received artifacts from Cape Dorset, now Kinngait.
 As they were quite different from those of the Inuit, he speculated that they were indicative of an ancient, preceding culture.
 Jenness named the culture "Dorset" after the location of the find.
 These artifacts showed a consistent and distinct cultural pattern that included sophisticated art distinct from that of the Inuit.
 For example, the carvings featured uniquely large hairstyles for women, and figures of both sexes wearing hoodless parkas with large, tall collars.
 Much research since then has revealed many details of the Dorset people and their culture.

 History

 Origins

 The origins of the Dorset people are not well understood.
-They may have developed from the previous cultures of Pre-Dorset, Saqqaq or (less likely) Independence I. There are, however, problems with this theory: these earlier cultures had bow and arrow technology which the Dorsets lacked.
-Possibly, due to a shift from terrestrial to aquatic hunting, the bow and arrow became lost to the Dorset.
-Another piece of technology that is missing from the Dorset are drills: there are no drill holes in Dorset artifacts.
+They may have developed from the previous cultures of Pre-Dorset, Saqqaq or (less likely) Independence I cultures.
+There are, however, problems with this theory: these earlier cultures had bow and arrow technology which the Dorsets lacked.
+Possibly, due to a shift from terrestrial to aquatic hunting, or the deaths of those who possessed the knowledge, the bow and arrow became lost to the Dorset.
+Another piece of technology that is missing from the Dorset are bow drills: there are no drill holes in Dorset artifacts.
 Instead, the Dorset gouged lenticular holes.
 For example, bone needles have long, narrow holes that were painstakingly carved or gouged.
 Both the Pre-Dorset and Thule (Inuit) had drills.